jax-ml/jax/docs/jaxpr.rst

     lax.fori_loop(start: int, end: int, body: (int -> C -> C), init: C) -> C

-In the above signature, “C” stands for the type of a the loop “carry” value.
+In the above signature, “C” stands for the type of the loop “carry” value.
 For example, here is an example fori loop

 >>> import numpy as np